 5. Request College Transcripts

-College transcripts must be requested from all institutions where you attended and earned 15 credit hours or more, and must be sealed with a registrar stamp or be sent electronically from your institution to email@example.com.
+College transcripts must be requested from all institutions where you attended and earned 15 credit hours or more, and must be sealed with a registrar stamp or be sent electronically from your institution to firstname.lastname@example.org.
 International transcripts must be written in English or accompanied by an English translation provided by the issuing institution.
+University of Alabama graduates do NOT need to request their transcript/s from the UA Registrar.

 Graduate School Office